tadejsv/CF-Paper-replication/README.md

 ## Replication files

-The authors have made the replication files availible [here](https://www.brookings.edu/bpea-articles/investment-less-growth-an-empirical-investigation/).
+The authors have made the replication files availible on the paper's website.